 POST NOVITIATE STAGE 1

 Once the student friar has made his temporary profession, he enters into post-novitiate formation.
-The first stage of Post Novitiate is a two year period of further maturity and preparation for making a full life-long commitment to the Gospel way of life (Const.
-30:1).
+The first stage of Post Novitiate is a seven month period of further maturity and preparation for making a full life-long commitment to the Gospel way of life.
 It is also a time of consolidating and integrating, in a normal functioning friary, all that has been learnt in the initial periods of formation (FTF 28).
-This does not exclude study, yet for the first two years, the study remains in-house and will include the study of Sacred Scripture, Franciscan history, spirituality and hagiographical studies.
+This does not exclude study, yet for Post-novitiate Stage One, the study remains in-house and will include the study of Sacred Scripture, Franciscan history, spirituality and hagiographical studies.
 This period will include apostolic work with a particular focus on the poor and marginalised as well as the youth of the Church.
 The student will be expected to develop and to grasp an effective emotional and sexual maturity and an adult faith (Const. n.
 30,3).
 Importantly the post novice will demonstrate that he can live the life of a Capuchin according to our contemplative, active, fraternal, simple, joyful, and lesser manner.

 POST NOVITIATE STAGE 2

-The second stage is when a temporarily professed friar will make a concrete choice as to his preferred path, that is, as a brother in formation for or without Orders (priesthood).
+The second stage is when a temporarily professed friar will make a concrete choice as to his preferred path, that is, as a brother in formation either for or without Orders (priesthood).
 Despite this, there will be no separation in fraternal life or duties as we are all considered brothers without distinction (PCO IV, 22).
-The friar will commence
+The friar will commence formal studies at an approved theological institution.
+For those who are going on to priesthood, they will need to complete all of the courses for priestly ordination that the Church requires.
+For those who have chosen the lay brother vocation, they do a basic level of study of some fundamental courses of Scripture and theology – depending on their capacity for study – and can then specialise in some kind of training that is to be determined in conjunction with his Post-novitiate director.
+The student friars continue to do in-house Franciscan formation, apostolic ministry, as well as workshops on celibate living, retreats, days of recollection and fraternal duties.

-At the end of the 1st year the student friar will have the opportunity to renew his temporary vows or to leave.
+At the end of his third year in temporary vows, the student friar will have the opportunity to renew his temporary vows or to leave.
 Each member of the community will also have an opportunity to make known their views on the suitability of the student to renew his vows.
 About two years after the renewal of his temporary vows, the student friar will make his perpetual profession, vowing to live the Life of the Friars Minor in poverty, chastity and obedience for the rest of his life.

 Once the friar is fully professed, he continues to carry out his special formation – either for priesthood if he is going to be ordained, or in a special area if he will remain a brother.
 Those going on to priesthood need to complete their philosophical and theological studies (much of which is done during the second stage of Post Novitiate).
 He will then be ordained as a transitional deacon and between six months to a year, be ordained as a priest.